Trade Cards were at the Forefront of the Sports Card Hobby

 While many trade cards were non-sports issues, there are a ton of sports cards.
 They are so numerous that people began keeping track of them.
 The American Card Catalog tracked a few, but a collector named Frank Keetz really laid the groundwork in trying to catalog the numerous baseball issues out there.
 One of his books has been electronically published online and can be found here.

 Printed as early as the 1860s, trade cards are usually considered to be the first sports cards.
 A series of cards distributed by a sporting goods company, Peck and Snyder, are often viewed as the first baseball cards.
-In particular, the 1869 card featuring the Cincinnati Red Stockings shown here is cited as the first card picturing a professional team.
+In particular, the 1869 card featuring the Cincinnati Red Stockings shown here is cited as the first card picturing a professional team, even though cards with earlier teams exist (just not professional ones).

 While you had trade cards featuring real players, the majority of them featured generic subjects.
 Women, children, and men that were not real athletes.
 Often, they were participating in sports on a recreational level and, much of the time, the cards were humorous in nature.